Skip to main content

 What is the regular method?+

-The regular method estimates your deduction as your business-use percentage (office sq ft divided by total home sq ft) multiplied by certain home expenses.
-Real tax rules may include additional limits and documentation requirements.
+The regular method calculates your deduction as your business-use percentage (office sq ft divided by total home sq ft) multiplied by eligible home expenses.
+Actual tax rules include additional limits and documentation requirements.

 Do I qualify for the home office deduction?+

-This tool helps you compare the numbers first, but qualification still matters.
-Many jurisdictions require the home office to be used regularly and exclusively for business, so review the rules that apply to your situation before filing.
+Compare the numbers first, then confirm qualification.
+Most jurisdictions require the home office to be used regularly and exclusively for business.
+Review the rules for your situation before filing.

-Common categories include rent (or mortgage interest), utilities, insurance, internet, and certain maintenance costs.
-Treatment can vary by jurisdiction and circumstance, so confirm which costs are deductible before you file.
+Common categories: rent (or mortgage interest), utilities, insurance, internet, and maintenance costs.
+Treatment varies by jurisdiction, so confirm which costs qualify before you file.

 What documentation should I keep?+